daviddking/cppnet/Outline.md

   stack.
 Along the way we'll learn (or refresh) our knowledge of networking and learn how to wield the C++ networking APIs.

+* Asynchronous and synchronous operations side-by-side
+* What's going on in io.run()?

 * Co-routines?
 See Kohlhoff's BoostCon11 presentation